weijiekoh/oneofus/README.md

 OneOfUs lets you ask questions to attendees of [Devcon 5](https://devcon.org/), and lets them, and only them, reply anonymously.

 ## How it works

 Each attendee at Devcon 5 will receive a non-fungible [Proof of Attendance Token](http://poap.xyz) (POAP).
 We assume that only Devcon 5 attendees own POAP tokens associated with this event.

-There is an Ethereum contract to which anyone can submit questions.
-When a user submits a question, they have to pay a 0.05 ETH fee.

 Attendees can register themselves to the contract as long as they own a Devcon 5 POAP token.
 When they wish to respond to a question, they can use OneOfUs to